 When to Contact a Medical Professional

-Call for an appointment with your health care provider if you have symptoms of coccidioidomycosis or if your condition does not improve with treatment.
+Contact your provider for an appointment if you have symptoms of valley fever or if your condition does not improve with treatment.

-People with immune problems (such as AIDS patients and those who are on drugs that suppress the immune system) should avoid travel to areas where this fungus is found, if they want to reduce their risk of getting this rare, chronic disorder.
+People with immune problems (such as with HIV/AIDS and those who are on drugs that suppress the immune system) shouldn't go to areas where this fungus is found.
+If you already live in these areas, other measures that can be taken include: